翻譯進度

 After defining your model, you may instruct Cashier to use your custom model via the Laravel\Paddle\Cashier class.
 Typically, you should inform Cashier about your custom models in the boot method of your application's App\Providers\AppServiceProvider class:

-1use App\Models\Cashier\Receipt;
+1use App\Models\Cashier\Subscription;

-2use App\Models\Cashier\Subscription;
+2use App\Models\Cashier\Transaction;

 3